Rapid COVID-19 results for travelers is another example of pandemic's unequal impact, health advocates say

 RELATED: Oakland's Fruitvale District a COVID-19 hot spot as California sees decline in positivity rate

-And that's why she was less than thrilled about the news that United Airlines would be offering their passengers a chance to get rapid COVID-19 test results for $250, so they can go on vacation.
+And that's why she was less than thrilled about the news that United Airlines would be offering their passengers a chance to get tested before going on vacation, including a rapid COVID19 test for $250 that happens at the airport.

 The American Public Health Association, an advocacy group based in Washington D.C., has also been sounding the alarm on the inequities revealed by the pandemic.
 Dr. Georges Benjamin says he applauds United Airlines -- the more testing the better.
 He just wants the government to pay attention to what's missing in the public health system.